 9. Peanut Butter

 As an essential for many people’s breakfasts, peanut butter is a fantastic ingredient due to its high fat content.
+It’s also high in calories.
 It is tasty when you pair it with an assortment of meals.

 You’ll be glad to know that instead of the regular jars of pre-made spread that you find at the grocery store, you can also opt for powdered peanut butter, which will last much longer and can be used on an on-demand basis.